istio/istio.io/content/en/docs/tasks/security/ca-namespace-targeting/index.md

 ...
 {{< /text >}}

-Once this mesh configuration is applied, create a namespace `foo`, and check the secrets present in that namespace
+Once this mesh configuration is applied, to create a namespace `foo` and check the secrets present in that namespace, run:

 {{< text bash >}}
 $ kubectl create ns foo
 $ kubectl get secrets -n foo | grep istio.io
 {{< /text >}}

-There should be no output from `kubectl get secrets -n foo`, as we configured the cluster not to generate `istio.io/key-and-cert` secrets by default.
-Now, to override this value on the `foo` namespace, label it with
+You can observe that no secrets have been created.
+To override this value for the `foo` namespace, add a `ca.istio.io/override=true` label in that namespace:

 {{< text bash >}}
 $ kubectl label ns foo ca.istio.io/override=true
 {{< /text >}}

-and then create a new service account in the `foo` namespace with
+To create a new service account in the `foo` namespace, run:

 {{< text bash >}}
 $ kubectl apply -f - <<EOF